Anker PowerCore 10000mAh at a glance

-Anker PowerCore 10000mAh Portable Charger at a glance
+Anker PowerCore 10000mAh Portable Charger Review

 Anker is always a reliable brand that offers some of the best Power Banks in the market, and this model, the Anker PowerCore 10000mAh is no exception to that rule.
 Fast-charging technology, powerful capacity, portability, and reasonable price are some of the words associated with the Anker PowerCore 10000.
 Here at Power Bank Expert, we break down this model for you.

-Capacity & Charging speed
+Capacity & charging speed

 If you ask most people what they are looking for in a Power Bank, the first thing that comes out of their mouths is a high capacity.
 In spite of not being the most powerful power bank, the Anker PowerCore 10000 offers, as indicated in its name, 10000mAh to recharge your devices.
 However, we have learned that the advertised capacity differs from the true output capacity, which is actually lower.